LukLowG/AI_for_medical_Diagnosis/README.md

 - Goal: Detect multiple possible pathologies (e.g., Cardiomegaly, Effusion, Pneumonia, etc.) from a single X-ray.
 - Model: Transfer learning with DenseNet121 pretrained on ImageNet.
 - NIH ChestX-ray14 dataset (14 possible labels per image).
+- Multi-label: each image can have multiple conditions
 - See the according README.md file wihtin the folder for more information

 ## Dataset